New Haven and Northampton Railroad

 The New Haven and Northampton Railroad (founded as the New Haven and Northampton Company, also known as the Canal Line) was a railroad originally built alongside a canal between 1847 and 1850 in Connecticut.
 Leased by the New York and New Haven Railroad from 1849 to 1869, the railroad expanded northwards to Massachusetts and its second namesake city in 1859.
 Upon the end of the lease in 1869, the company expanded further into Massachusetts, reaching as far north as Shelburne and Turners Falls.

 After a fight for control of the company by several other railroads in the 1880s, the New Haven and Northampton was leased by New York, New Haven and Hartford Railroad in 1887.
 The company continued to exist as a lessor until October 26, 1910, when it was formally merged into the New Haven system.
 In the 20th century, much of the line was gradually abandoned, though two portions continue to see freight service as of 2021.
-The vast majority of the abandoned line is now part of the Farmington Canal Heritage Trail, with the right of way owned by the State of Connecticut.
+The vast majority of the abandoned line is now part of the New Haven and Northampton Canal Greenway, which includes the Farmington Canal Heritage Trail where the right of way is owned by the State of Connecticut.

 As a canal

 The New Haven and Northampton began in the 1820s as a canal company.
 It operated a canal which, upon its opening in 1835, provided a connection between New Haven, Connecticut, and Northampton, Massachusetts.
 Despite the belief of its promoters that the canal would carry a significant amount of business, the expected levels of traffic never materialized, thanks in large part to the completion of the parallel Hartford and New Haven Railroad a few years after the opening of the canal.
 Additionally, the canal was only operable for eight months of the year, as it closed during the winter.

 In the early 1840s, the canal was bought by New Haven businessman Joseph Earl Sheffield, who came to the conclusion that the struggling canal could work much better if it were converted to a railroad.
+Sheffield had become wealthy from cotton business in the Southern United States and took control through purchasing a large portion of the company's stock.

 As a railroad

 Formation

+Following authorization in May 1846 by the Connecticut General Assembly to switch from a canal company to a railroad company, work began on building a railroad along the canal right of way.
+Sheffield hired engineer Alexander Catlin Twining, a veteran railroad surveyor, to determine the new railroad's route.
+Twining's survey found the best route was to reuse the canal infrastructure, including its bed and towpath, from New Haven north to Plainville, beyond which a number of destinations in Massachusetts were possible.
+Twining singled out Westfield, Northampton, and Pittsfield as good options.
+Sheffield ordered construction to begin at once while leaving the question of the northern terminus open, and to this end formed his own construction company to do the work.